| Romans 9:18-21 states: "Therefore hath he mercy

 and chose them according to His own good pleasure before the

-"Let us attend the believer in his secret retirements:
+world began.
+Abraham Booth wrote: "Let us attend the believer in his secret retirements:

 let us behold him on his bended knee, and hear him pouring